 Simple English definitions for legal terms

-Read a random definition: object of the power
+Read a random definition: blue laws

 A caveat is a formal notice that someone files with a judge to stop a specific action until they have a chance to speak up about it.
 This is often used in cases where someone wants to challenge the validity of a will.
 The purpose of the caveat is to make sure that the court doesn't do anything until the person who filed the caveat has a chance to be heard.
 Different states have different rules about caveats.
 The word "caveat" can also mean a warning, like when someone says "buyer beware."